 Project 1 : Kokoro Lee Training.

 The first phase of the project consisted in describing Mateo’s skills and understanding of sport as a means of personal development.
 In the following phases of the project, Mateo also received a computing training and promoted his services through two short videos, printed photos, visit cards, a CV and other graphical support.
 In 2015, Mateo still lives in the street and works in public parks.
 The Kokoro Lee Training project conveys a message to designers, inviting them to think over their professional responsibility in understanding the actual needs of people and, from this perspective, to orientate the various tools of Design towards the people.

 Project 2 : Kokoro Lee's Journey, a walk towards a better life.

-A walk towards a better life is the name of a story full of strength and perseverance into Mateo’s past, a young Congolese who fled his country in war, in 1995.
+A walk towards a better life is the title of a story full of strength and perseverance into Mateo’s past when he fled his country in war in 1995.
 During more than five years he travelled over different countries across the African continent, until he finally arrived to Spain in 2000.
 Sixteen years later, Mateo was excited to share his experiences and to bring out his truth: “Make your own luck!
 Build your personality.
 You must work hard.
 You must fight to progress.
 Keep observing cultures and people's behaviours.
 Analyse them and start to create good relations around you.
 I never asked for help.
 People helped me because they wanted.
 They liked my honesty and my peaceful way of life.”